 Soft tissue swelling may occur (see case 4) and if close to a growth plate, accelerated growth may be evident 2, presumably related to hyperaemia.

-When the lesion is intracapsular, the presentation is more atypical, and more likely mimics and inflammatory arthropathy or synovitis.
+When the lesion is intracapsular, the presentation is more atypical, and more likely mimics inflammatory arthropathy or synovitis.
 Joint effusion is often present 2,4.

 An osteoid osteoma is composed of three concentric parts 1: